LuxembourgTechSchool/ai_everywhere-unsupervised-learning/README.md

 Files to follow along in the crash course.

 ## How to run the scripts
-1. Run `install.py`
+1. Create venv have activate it.
+2. Run `python install.py`
-2. Run the notebook.
+3. Run the notebook.